byu-cpe/ecen427/_documentation/setup_home_computer.md

 indent: 1
 number: 2
 ---

+> 📝 The lab computers dual-boot Windows and Linux.
+You will want to use Linux for this class.
+If the computer is booted into Windows, log out, then reboot (button is in bottom-right).
+You should see a menu after reboot that allows you to select Ubuntu Linux.
+If the menu doesn't show up, try pressing F9 repeatedly while the computer is booting.

-<span style="color:red">**You can skip this setup page if you only plan to work in the lab using the lab computers, and not work from your personal computer**.
+<span style="color:red">**You can skip this setup page if you only plan to work in the lab using the lab computers, and not work from your personal computer.**.
 </span>